 We decided, tortuously, to spoil the heck out of Dexter for his remaining happy days and when it became apparent that he was going downhill or in significant pain, we would euthanize him.
 A heavy, crushing guilt settled on my shoulders thinking that we were, in effect, 'letting him die' even though I knew that the surgery held absolutely no guarantee of a significant recovery and would in itself be tough on him.
 Just knowing that there was a chance of recovery that existed kept eating away at me and I felt shame whenever hugging his neck or looking into his big brown eyes.

-The next day, hours after I posted on Facebook about what was going on, I received a call from our regular vet's office.
+The next day, hours after I posted on Facebook about what was going on, I received a call from our veterinarian.
 She had just gotten off the phone from a lengthy conversation with the specialist who did Dex's ultrasound and biopsy.
-She said that because the tumor was not attached to anything other than the spleen, had not spread anywhere else, and because Dexter was in good health otherwise, she would be willing to attempt the splenectomy in their office... to the tune of a whole heck of a lot less money than the specialist hospital was charging.
+She said that because the tumor was not attached to anything other than the spleen, had not spread anywhere else, and because Dexter was in good health otherwise, she would be willing to attempt the splenectomy in their veterinary clinic... to the tune of a whole heck of a lot less money than the specialist hospital was charging.
 So I cried on the phone with her telling her how grateful we were that she gave us another option and another chance to maybe save his life.
 She went through all of the possible complications and outcomes again, and we set a surgery date for Wednesday, March 6th.